Puffins in Iceland

 - Látrabjarg cliffs

-These place are know for the numerous birds living here (and not only puffins!).
+These places are know for the numerous birds living here (and not only puffins!).
 You definitely should think about these places to maximise your chances to see these creatures.

 On the island of Heimaey, the main island, you will find the largest puffin colony of the world.
-This colony hosts 50% of Iceland's population, and one-fifth of world's puffin population!
-That’s definitely the best place to go if you want to see a maximum of them!
+This colony hosts 50% of Iceland's population, and one-fifth of the world's puffin population!
+That’s definitely your best bet if you want to see a whole flock of them!

 Photo: Vestman - Flicker - No changes were made